-Study suggests demographic factors can predict risk of operative births in UK womenMarch 20th, 2013 in Obstetrics & gynaecology /
+Study suggests demographic factors can predict risk of operative births in UK womenMarch 20, 2013 in Medicine & Health / Obstetrics & gynaecology

 Independent maternal demographic factors such as social status, ethnicity and maternal age can predict the likelihood of operative births in the UK, according to a new study published today (20 March) in BJOG: An International Journal of Obstetrics and Gynaecology.